Giving all purebred dogs a chance to compete

 The AKC, PAL and You

 Many people have discovered the fun of teaming up with their dogs and competing in AKC Events.
 But, not all of those wonderful canine athletes that you see at these events are registered with the AKC.
-Some might be enrolled in the AKC’s , a program that allows unregistered dogs of registrable breeds to compete in AKC Performance and Companion Events, also specific breeds in the FSS® Program that are eligible for Companion Events.
+Some might be enrolled in the AKC’s Purebred Alternative Listing (PAL), a program that allows unregistered dogs of registrable breeds to compete in AKC Performance and Companion Events, as well as specific breeds in the FSS® Program that are eligible for Companion Events.

 The program that provides purebred dogs a second chance.

 There are various reasons why a purebred dog might not be eligible for registration.
 The dog may be the product of an unregistered litter, or have unregistered parents.
 The dog’s papers may have been withheld by its breeder or lost by its owner.
 Sometimes, it is the dog itself that was “lost.”
-There are many dogs enrolled in the PAL program after they have been surrendered or abandoned, then adopted by new owners from animal shelters or purebred rescue groups.
+There are dogs enrolled in the PAL program after they have been rescued by new owners from shelters or purebred rescue groups.
 The PAL program allows the dog and owner a second chance at discovering the rewards of participating in AKC events.

 What AKC events may a PAL dog participate in?

-The Purebred Alternative Listing Program/Indefinite Listing Privilege (PAL) is designed to allow dogs to participate in AKC Companion and Performance Events.
+The Purebred Alternative Listing (PAL) program is designed to allow dogs to participate in AKC Companion and Performance Events.
 The AKC Events that a PAL dog can participate in are:

 - Agility Trials (All Breeds)